442-location-alarm/location-alarm/process.md

 Notification Manager and Google Places components because she also has experience with the Google APIs and has had experience with notifications in Android from her Android development class.

+> By what date will you have a release candidate?

+We will have a release candidate by three days before the due date.